TuringLang/docs/markdown/03-bayesian-neural-network/03_bayesian-neural-network.md

 ---

 In this tutorial, we demonstrate how one can implement a Bayesian Neural Network using a combination of Turing and [Flux](https://github.com/FluxML/Flux.jl), a suite of tools machine learning.
-We will use Flux to specify the neural network's layers and Turing to implement the probabalistic inference, with the goal of implementing a classification algorithm.
+We will use Flux to specify the neural network's layers and Turing to implement the probabilistic inference, with the goal of implementing a classification algorithm.

 We will begin with importing the relevant libraries.